herdiansc/omdb-react-client/README.md

 - Visit `http://localhost:8080` to view this app

 # License
-jQuery.columnFilter is licensed under the MIT License - see the LICENSE file for details
+OMDB API REACTJS is licensed under the MIT License - see the LICENSE file for details